mobxjs/mobx/docs/refguide/computed.md

 [🚀] You can pass [options into `computed`](computed-options.md).
 If you experience unexpected behavior, you can also read more about the [detailed behavior of `computed`](computed-behavior.md).

+-   don't create new observables in computed, dont cause side effects